geosolutions-it/MapStore2/docs/developer-guide/configuration-files.md

 * `sample-categories.xml`: initial set of categories for back-end resources (MAP, DASHBOARD, GEOSTORY...)
 * `mapstore.properties`: allow specific overrides to front-end files, See [externalization system](../externalized-configuration) for more details

-Except `mapstore.properties`, all these files are simply overrides of original configuration files coming from the included sub-applications part of the back-end.
+Except for `mapstore.properties` and `ldap.properties`, all these files are simply overrides of original configuration files coming from the included sub-applications part of the back-end.
 In `WEB-INF/classes` you will find also some other useful files coming from the original application:

+### Back-end security configuration files
-* `spring-security.xml`: Provide the security settings and configurations.
-It can be configured to set-up [LDAP integration](integrations/users/ldap.md). (usually in a custom application).
+Backend security can be configured to use different strategies of authentication.
+Profiles are available to switch to a different strategy.
+The standard strategy uses the standard GeoStore database and services.
+The related configuration is stored in `WEB-INF/classes/geostore-spring-security.xml`.

+Depending on the chosen profile a different file is deployed from the `product/config` folder.
+In particular:
+ * **default**: db\geostore-spring-security-db.xml (geostore database)
+ * **ldap**: ldap\geostore-spring-security-ldap.xml (LDAP source)

+Specific configuration files are available to configure connection details for the chosen profile.

+For example, if using LDAP, look at [LDAP integration](integrations/users/ldap.md).

 ## Front-end Configurations Files